 A 100% account is considered the most effective type as 100% of the balance in the account is applied to the loan, reducing the amount of interest you have to pay.
 Partial accounts are still useful but are less beneficial when paying off loans quickly, as only the interest earnt from the account goes towards reducing the amount of payable interest on the loan.

-Using an offset account can help you save thousands of dollars over the life of your loan, but there are a few things that you can do to help you save more.
+One of the benefits of an offset account is that it can help you save thousands of dollars over the life of your loan, but there are a few things that you can do to help you save more.
 Here are our top 4 ways to use your offset account to save money on your mortgage.

 Directly depositing into your offset account to build interest.

 Your offset account has a higher interest rate than your regular savings account, this interest is usually compounded on a more regular basis than a normal savings account, and that interest is compounded daily, you can earn more.